Saving the Knowledge of a Secret Forest

 Born on April 30th, 1975, in Katangi Village of District Balaghat in Madhya Pradesh, Dr. Acharya took his primary education in the same district.
 He then came to Chhindwara and completed school.
-He did his doctorate work at Sagar University and, currently, he has been working as an Executive Director of an herbal formulation company in Ahmedabad-Gujarat.
+He did his doctorate work at Sagar University and, currently, he is Director (R & D) at Abhumka Herbal Pvt Ltd based in Ahmedabad (Gujarat)..
 Dr. Acharya’s contribution to Patalkot and its people is certainly marvelous and can’t really be defined in a little story like this.
 Dr. Acharya is a modern-day herb hunter whose excavation is the knowledge held by the tribes' aging local mystic healers, known as Bhumkas in Patalkot.
 Dr. Acharya and other researchers around the world are racing to explore and document ancient remedies before the practitioners die out.
 Dr. Acharya "has put together the first written survey of the area's plants and what the bhumkas use the herbs for; the tribesmen, most of whom are illiterate, are accustomed to verbally passing knowledge from generation to generation."
 Voigt.

 |Dr. Deepak Acharya with Dr. Nanda in Dangs (By Dr Acharya)|